bugzilla/bugzilla-schema/readme.rst

 - Understanding of Perl, and of Bugzilla internals.
 - Patience.

-For guidance on updating the tool to handle newer Bugzilla releases, see updating.rst.
+For guidance on updating the tool to handle newer Bugzilla releases, see `updating.rst<updating.rst>`_.